 B2B digital marketing is all about generating the highest return from your most cost-effective channels.
 This means knowing the difference between keywords you can rank for and keywords you can’t.
 Don’t waste valuable time, money, and resources chasing SERPs that these directories already rank for.

 Don’t invest your digital budget (or your ego) in trying to improve your visibility to Google.
 Grow your brand where your end customers are looking – even if they aren’t as grandiose as a page 1 ranking.
-As opposed to blinding optimizing vanity metrics, this is how you grow metrics like ROI – that really matter.
+As opposed to blinding optimizing vanity metrics, this is how you grow metrics like ROI – that matter.